outlander-app/plugin-spell-timer/README.md

 # Installation

-Download the latest `SpellTimerPlugin.bundle` file from the [Releases](https://github.com/outlander-app/plugin-spell-timer/releases).
-Copy this file into your `~/Documents/Outlander/Plugins` folder.
+Download the latest `SpellTimerPlugin.bundle.zip` file from the [Releases](https://github.com/outlander-app/plugin-spell-timer/releases).
+Unzip and copy the `.bundle` file into your `~/Documents/Outlander/Plugins` folder.
 Restart Outlander and the plugin should load.